kakimaru/kakimaru/README.md

 ### Hi there 👋

+- 📚 I'm currently studying Web development at CICCC.
+- 🐧 I have worked as a UI designer, and I love design!
+- Dreaming of becoming a design engineer 🏃🏻

 <!--
 **kakimaru/kakimaru** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.